Menu

 Dimensions to set jira projects charts

 Select the new column values.
-First we create a new measure, one for Start date and one for End Date:
+First, we create a new measure, one for the Start date and one for the End Date:

 Define formulas to create charts for jira projects in jira